richafnu/Viva/Viva/glint/reports/multi-attribute-export-report.md

 ## Access the downloaded Multi-Attribute Export file

-Once an onscreen message appears indicating that the report has been downloaded, select **Close Tab**, and open your newly generated file.
+Once an onscreen message appears indicating that the report is downloaded, select **Close Tab**, and open your newly generated file.